-This course will include topics on assessing student knowledge and skills, both quantitatively and qualitatively.
-It will cover test construction and non-traditional assessment methodologies.
-Skills such as reading standardized test scores and what these mean will also be addressed.
-(Fall - Spring).
+This course includes topics on assessing student knowledge and skills, both quantitatively and qualitatively.
+It covers test construction and non-traditional assessment methodologies.
+Skills such as reading standardized test scores and analyzing what these mean are addressed.
+(Fall/Spring).
 Prerequisites: MST Childhood and MST Adolescence majors only.

 EDU514 - Introduction to Comparative Education (3 cr.)

 A systematic, interdisciplinary approach to the comparative examination of education in a variety of cultures.
 Educational systems to include historic, political, economic, and social influences.
 (Spring, Summer & Fall).

 EDU5140 - Curriculum Design and Pedagogical Methods I: Grades 1-6 (3 cr.)